The Different Types Of Shower Heads | Everything You Need To Know

 Is your water bill shooting through the roof but you don’t want to sacrifice your long morning shower?
 Think about switching to a water-saving shower head.
 The outlets are conically shaped to increase the water pressure while limiting the amount of water actually used.

-You can see a reduction by as much as 40% over a standard shower head.
+You can see a reduction of as much as 40% over a standard shower head.
 Add one to your home for as low as £10 and you don’t need a professional to install it.

 - Lower water usage by up to 40%